Updated: May 25

 Where are We Going?:

 6. A Perpetual Mandate.
 The initial mandate for humanity was to "be fruitful and multiply and fill the earth and subdue it" (Gen. 1:28).
 As image bearers God called His people to cover the face of the earth with the image and glory of God.
 Sin entered into the tapestry of creation and shattered shalom as well as scaring the image of God within humanity.
-Christ has re-created humanity through His work and Person on the cross and has given the church the mandate to "[go] therefore and make disciples of all nations" (Matt.
+Christ has re-created humanity through His work and Person and has given the church the mandate to "[go] therefore and make disciples of all nations" (Matt.
 28:19).

 Soli Deo Gloria:

 The engagement of discipleship is not glamorous, flashy, nor prestigious in any sense of the definition.
 It can be tedious from the sense that you will be dealing with a great deal of hurt, pain, and brokenness.
 It will be a natural grind because the sin nature is real and the flesh aspires desperately against the work of the Spirit.
 Discipleship will be sacrificial because you will have to give yourself fully to the task at hand; discipleship cannot be done faithfully by going through the motions.
 Discipleship will be costly because the investment is of eternal value.